The Dharma is flourishing

 The next person to share spoke about the joy and happiness in his heart to have all of his Dharma brothers gathered on this day and for the support of their teachers and guests.
 He kept bringing his hand to his chest and repeating his feelings of joy and happiness.

-The next inmate to share is well-known for his drawing and painting abilities.
+The next person to share is well-known for his drawing and painting abilities.
 Today he stepped out in another direction and, with guitar in hand, sang a folk song for those not so familiar with the Dharma.
 For him, he explained, the song captures in a worldly way the description of what a pure land could be like.

 A newer member of the Buddhist group performed a classical ballet dance to a beautiful recording of Om Mani Padme Hum.
 The assembly responded with enthusiastic clapping, and the word “beautiful” was heard repeatedly for the next several moments.

-The inmate who was the Master of Ceremonies concluded the sharing by bravely pointing out his observation that many people who end up in prison adopt a victim mentality.
+The Master of Ceremonies concluded the sharing by bravely pointing out his observation that many people who end up in prison adopt a victim mentality.
 They spend all their time, he said, thinking about what they should be entitled to and how they have been done wrong.
 They think about what others could have done or should do differently and never take responsibility for their part in what they are experiencing.
-This inmate has come to see that he spent a great deal of time creating the causes and conditions that have resulted in now being in prison.
+He has come to see that he spent a great deal of time creating the causes and conditions that have resulted in now being in prison.
 He is so grateful for the Dharma.
 Now, since being in prison, he clearly has come to understand that he is capable of creating positive causes and conditions for the future by engaging in virtue now.

-The depth of sharing and the frequent expressions of the inmates’ gratitude for the Dharma—for those who come to support them in their spiritual practice and for the support they give and receive—was most beautiful to witness.
+The depth of sharing and the frequent expressions of gratitude for the Dharma—for those who come to support them in their spiritual practice and for the support they give and receive—was most beautiful to witness.
 We returned to the Abbey with hearts and minds warmed by seeing the results of practice in those who are motivated to transform their minds in the most challenging of environments.